C15 – Features & Technical Data

 - Unlimited number of presets per bank

-- Infos and tags per preset
+- User-editable infos per preset

 - Unlimited undo for all user interactions, including sound editing steps